Take a minute to think about the things you use the most in your home. The couch is probably near the top of the list.

 Dust mites are tiny insect-like pests that love to nest in the soft fibers of upholstery.
 Not only is it gross to think about tiny critters living in your furniture, but mites shed their skin and leave feces behind that can be inhaled.
 This can trigger allergies, asthma, and blocked airways.

 Dust mites aren’t the only allergen that hides in your upholstery.
 Pollen can get carried in from outside.
-If you have animals, their dander and fur will collect in your couch as well.
+If you have animals, their dander and fur will collect on your couch as well.
 All of this can spell trouble for those with allergies!

 Regular vacuuming won’t get rid of these pesky mites and allergens.
 To keep them at bay, your upholstery should be professionally cleaned at least every 6 months, or every 3 to 4 months if you have allergies in the family.

 Short Stop Chem-Dry is your teammate when it comes to a healthy home that’s allergy-free.
-In fact, we remove 98% of allergens from carpet and upholstery and 89% of airborne bacteria.
-Pretty amazing, right?

 If you live in a humid, warm climate, there’s a significant chance for mold to grow in the soft fibers of your furniture.
 Mold is especially an issue for furniture that is stored in basements, as they tend to be more dark and humid than the rest of your home.
 Mold can also occur after a flood or other water event in your home.